-Miso is one of my favorite ingredients; I love it in dips, dressings, marinades.
-Here, I made a miso marinade that doubles as a dressing for a flavorful salad composed of watercress, scallions, and soba noodles.
-I like to add a handful of chef Benjamin Sukle’s toasted seeds for a little sweetness and crunch; ever since we tested his recipe in our kitchen, I’ve been obsessed with them. —Farideh Sadeghin, test kitchen director
+Munchies culinary director Farideh Sadeghin’s miso marinade for grilled shrimp doubles as a dressing for a flavorful salad of watercress, scallions, and soba noodles.
+She likes to add a handful of Rhode Island chef Benjamin Sukle’s toasted seeds for a little extra sweetness and crunch.

 - 2 tbsp. white miso